Isle of Man Airport: Ground transport

 Ronaldsway railway halt with a train arriving from Douglas.

 Bus services are provided by Bus Vannin, formerly Isle of Man Transport, to Douglas, Castletown, Colby, Port Erin, Port St Mary, Peel, St John's, Foxdale and Castletown.

 Ronaldsway railway station on the Isle of Man Railway is roughly 600 metres walk from the airport, and is sometimes used by air passengers.

 Airport emergency services

-Fire and rescue service

-In common with most international airports, the Isle of Man Airport maintains its own fire service.
-This service cooperates closely with the Isle of Man Fire and Rescue Service, although it is independent, with its own management and chief officer.
-For joint operational purposes, and for the assigning of radio call signs to appliances, the airport fire station is known as "station 9", in a common series with the IoM Fire & Rescue Service, whose seven fire stations are numbered from "station 1" to "station 7" inclusive.
-The airport fire station is a large five-bay purpose-built structure with duty rooms and offices.
-The service operates a fleet including two Carmichael Cobra 2 major foam tenders, a third (smaller) major foam tender, a standard duty pump (principally for building fires), and a 4x4 Land Rover.
-A further major appliance (Iturri Torro) is on order.

 Police and security service

 The Isle of Man Airport Police was a small independent police service providing security and policing at the airport site, with warranted constables, known as "aviation security officers" (ASO).
 Under Manx law ASOs had full police powers, including the power of arrest, whilst on airport property.
 For major crimes the airport police was supported by the Isle of Man Constabulary.
 The airport police were disbanded at the end of September 2019, with the responsibility for airfield security passing to a private contractor.